 - Wrap up by summarizing progress, feedback, and action items

-In the case where multiple solutions are demoed together, the day can be even more interesting.
+The day can be even more interesting if multiple solutions are demoed together.
 A popular format is the ‘science fair,’ where each solution has an area to demo progress and allow stakeholders to ask questions and provide feedback.
-Each solution has a one-hour timebox to demo its accomplishments to a set of specific stakeholders following the agenda above, but all solutions are constantly available for demo.
-Members from other solutions and other stakeholders can attend each other’s demos to get a less formal demo and provide informal feedback.
+Each solution has a timebox to demo its accomplishments to a set of specific stakeholders following the agenda above, but all solutions are constantly available for demo.
+Members from other solutions and stakeholders can attend each other’s demos to get a less formal demonstration and provide feedback.

 Here are a few tips to keep in mind for a successful demo:

 - Timebox the demo to one to two hours.
-Any longer and the attention of the stakeholders is lost.
 Sticking to the allotted timebox demonstrates professionalism, respect for people’s time, and solution readiness.

-- Share demo responsibilities among different lead engineers and team members who have new capabilities to demo.
+- Share demo responsibilities among lead engineers and team members who have new capabilities to demo.

-- Minimize PowerPoint slides; demonstrate only working, tested capabilities.
+- Minimize slides; demonstrate working and tested capabilities only.

 - Minimize demo preparation.
 Demo the working, tested capabilities, not slideware.